sloont/RigidBody3DPlayerController/README.md

 built this to replicate and isolate an issue with a private project

 ## changelog
-#### 3414af8ed4994341588217d2881814a02edd1e23
-- core functionality/init
-- meant to be 1:1 with another project
-- goal is to develop a concise controller for physics based movement controls

-#### issues
-- long story short, this flawed controller makes it obvious that physics is not being respected
-- manually setting velocity within the `_IntegrateForces` callback creates an interesting vibrational effect when jumping/falling.

-  current theory is gravity being applied as a force while linearVelocity.Y (and X,Z) is applied as a velocity. likely that not using mass to calculate these values is causing the 'shake'

 #### 12fae100f4254b23a4a603c4e1c8d5181a49d4f3
 - no longer manually setting LinearVelocity